The Underground Railroad (miniseries): Release

 The Underground Railroad was released on Amazon Prime Video on May 14, 2021.
+The Underground Railroad received a home media release through The Criterion Collection on June 25, 2024.

 Reception

 Critical response

-Review aggregator Rotten Tomatoes reported an approval rating of 94% based on 106 critic reviews, with an average rating of 8.9/10.
+The Underground Railroad received widespread critical acclaim.
+Review aggregator Rotten Tomatoes reported an approval rating of 95% based on 110 critic reviews, with an average rating of 8.9/10.
 The website's critics consensus reads, "With a superb ensemble and Barry Jenkins' singular eye, The Underground Railroad delicately translates its source material into a powerfully humane series that is as challenging as it is necessary."
 Metacritic gave the series a weighted average score of 92 out of 100 based on 37 critic reviews, indicating "universal acclaim".

 Reviewing the series for Rolling Stone, Alan Sepinwall gave a rating of 4/5 and described the series as "an imperfect take on a painful, sprawling subject.
 But its emotional highs and lows are stronger than anything you are likely to find on TV this year, just as those images are more gorgeous and nightmarish."
 Stephen Robinson of The A.V.
 Club gave the series an A and said, "Jenkins has assembled an amazing cast, including William Jackson Harper as Cora's love interest, Royal, and Lily Rabe, who chills the screen as Ethel, the wife of a North Carolina abolitionist (Damon Herriman)."